 Due to Islamic and tribal influences, non-urban regions of Pakistan have varying levels of gender segregation, while big cities too have conservative expectations in terms of interactions between men and women.
 Couples usually don’t hug or kiss in public in a non-platonic way.
 Regardless of that, the people of Pakistan are helpful, friendly, approachable and humble.

 Diverse culture has exposed Pakistani musicians to many different poetic forms and styles, along with languages and literature.
 Qawwali and Ghazal are the nation’s auditory treasures.
 Building on that, Pakistani TV shows, like Coke Studio, have amassed millions of fans internationally and locally, from non-Pakistanis to non-Urdu speakers.
-The nation has also produced legendary singers, like Nusrat Fateh Ali Khan and poets like Faiz Ahmed Faiz, that have left a tremendous influence on the culture and the collective conscience of the people.
+The nation has also produced legendary singers, like Nusrat Fateh Ali Khan and poets like Faiz Ahmed Faiz, who have left a tremendous influence on the culture and the collective conscience of the people.
 Contemporary musicians too play with modern styles and develop fusions in the Urdu language, of blues, funk, rock and jazz.

-Mainstream Islam and Islamic mysticism are both prevalent in Pakistan, but often, hardline clerics, who follow the Wahhabi school of thought, reject the tradition of mysticism or Sufism that has added great beauty to the already unique Islamic flavour of the country.
-Sufis show their devotion through many means like dance, poetry, whirling, meditation etc. Some of the country’s most spiritually advanced and unifying messages of love are found in Sufi poetry.
-The hardliners may try to isolate them but the population cannot help but be entranced by them.
+Mainstream Islam and Islamic mysticism are both prevalent in Pakistan, but often, hard-line clerics, who follow the Wahhabi school of thought, reject the tradition of mysticism or Sufism that has added great beauty to the already unique Islamic flavour of the country.
+Sufis show their devotion through many means like dance, poetry, whirling, meditation, etc. Some of the country’s most spiritually advanced and unifying messages of love are found in Sufi poetry.
+The hard-liners may try to isolate them, but the population cannot help but be entranced by them.

 Guests, tourists and visitors, whether domestic or international, are always welcomed with open arms.
 Even the poorest labourers go out of their way to help new visitors.
 Cultural and religious beliefs encourage Pakistanis to show love and respect towards guests.
-In Islam especially, a guest is a blessing from God and it is taught that they must be given the best treatment possible.
+In Islam especially, a guest is a blessing from God, and it is taught that they must be given the best treatment possible.

-Cricket may have been a sport that was introduced to Pakistan by the British, but today, the country has not only made it their own but has also raised one of the world’s best cricket teams.
+Cricket may have been a sport that was introduced to Pakistan by the British, but today, the country has not only made it its own but has also raised one of the world’s best cricket teams.
 Other sports, like hockey, squash and badminton, are also widely played and appreciated.
-Polo has a special place in Northern Pakistan too, with one of the highest polo grounds in the world situated here.
+Polo has a special place in northern Pakistan too, with one of the highest polo grounds in the world situated here.

 It is common knowledge that the Pakistani nation has suffered from the country’s economic situation with rampant poverty and high illiteracy.
-Terror attacks and misgovernment have also led to terrible consequences.
-Regardless of their sufferings, Pakistan’s spirit lives on and the nation continues to hope and work for a better future.
+Terrorist attacks and misgovernment have also led to terrible consequences.
+Regardless of these sufferings, Pakistan’s spirit lives on and the nation continues to hope and work for a better future.
 The people of Pakistan would soar high if they got the sincere political effort and leadership they deserve.

 Pakistanis are a passionate, emotional, expressive and colourful people – just like their culture.
-Whatever they love, they do – with plenty of zest and excitement.
+Whatever they love, they do with plenty of zest and excitement.
 They love to celebrate, no matter the occasion, and feasting, giving presents, throwing parties and having regular large gatherings with friends and family are all very common.